cfo8473/Disaccord/README.md

 - Material Design
 - Chat support
 - Multiple server functionality
-- Public or private channels that handle text communication
+- Public or private channels that handle text communications
 - Ability to delete servers, channels or messages (for respective administrators)
 - Other upcoming features